• North America

 The Best Way to Pay an International Invoice

-The best way to pay an international invoice is to use AP automation and global partner payments software designed with international payments in mind.
+The best way to pay an international invoice is to use AP automation and mass payments software designed with international payments in mind.
 State-of-the-art automation software offers a choice of payment methods in hundreds of countries and currencies, supplier validation, foreign exchange, and automated global regulatory compliance, including global tax compliance reporting.

 Technologies driving AP automation software are artificial intelligence/machine learning (AI/ML), robotic process automation (RPA), and algorithmic rules used for automatic screening.
 AP automation and global payments software also handles domestic accounts payable and payments.